Operation Warrior Soul- Soul Restoration for American Veterans

-I attended a conference hosted by a powerful woman named Deborah.
-She helps Warriors die, and if they are ready, she helps guide them to healing their past traumas.
+I attended a conference hosted by a powerful woman named Deborah Grassman of www.opuspeace.org .
+During her 30 year career with the VA, she helped warriors die, and if they are ready, she helps guide them to healing their past traumas.
 As I sat for hours listening to stories of pain, and healing rituals, and good deaths, I took notes for my later self.
 Upon looking at them today, I see messages that can be helpful to all of us who deeply desire to move beyond the traumas that happened in our lives, and those that we inherited.
-As shamanically inclined folk, we know that we must being brave enough to embrace change, and the greatest change in our whole life is our Death.
-Yet we do not have to wait for Death to befriend change and be open to healing.
-As we become brave enough to do just that, we become the spiritual warriors of our people.
-The healing of one heart can guide a whole world.
+She shared how the healing of one heart can guide a whole world.

-Notes from “Hero Within- Peace at Last” with www.deborahgrassman.com
+Notes from “Hero Within- Peace at Last” with Deborah Grassman.

 “Sometimes a tear is the story.
 Stories of pain don’t always have to be in words.”